Gittykrsh/expense-tracker/README.md

 ---

-Made with ❤️ by Shakyasimha Das
+## Made with ❤️ by Shakyasimha Das.